Allyooop/muskox/method.md

 ```
 Run ```rails a``` and type in ```http://localhost:3000/users/1```

 Did it work?
-No. The issue here is that our route is not set up to access to :id params, our controller is, but our route just expects to render a static resource.
+No. The issue here is that our route is not set up to access to :id params, our controller is, but our route just expects to render a static resource called ```show.html.erb```.

 Open your routes file, located here: ```~/config/routes.rb``` , and update the show route to the following: